EMDR Therapy in Bryn Mawr, Wallingford, Talleyville, and Across Pennsylvania and Delaware

 Therapy for Childhood Trauma

-Therapy focuses on helping you understand what you’ve been carrying and how it’s still affecting you, so it gradually stops running in the background of everything you do.
+Therapy focuses on helping you make sense of what’s happening now, understand how your childhood fits into it, and work through the experiences that are still affecting you, so they gradually stop running in the background of your life.

 How It Works